News

 Known for: Facing the end of the Time War, proper use of a sonic screwdriver.

-Highlight: His relief as he realizes he doesn’t have to destroy his homeworld in “The Day of the Doctor.”
+Highlight: His relief as he realizes he doesn’t have to destroy his homeworld in “The Day of The Doctor.”

 Perhaps an unfair ranking as the War Doctor only appeared in the 50th anniversary special, but Hurt’s few moments as a Time Lord are nothing short of magical.
 According to early storyboards, Eccleston’s Doctor was going to be revealed as the incarnation responsible for Gallifrey’s destruction.
-But his (understandable) reticence to return to the part led to Hurt becoming a secret regeneration in the Doctor’s life cycle, presenting all the qualities fans would expect from the Doctor on the worst day of his life.
-From Hartnell’s crabbiness to Davison’s vulnerability, he also echoed the classic series Doctors, becoming their avatar in the grandest of Doctor Who celebrations to date.
+But his (understandable) reticence to return to the part led to Hurt becoming a secret regeneration in The Doctor’s life cycle, presenting all the qualities fans would expect from The Doctor on the worst day of his life.
+From Hartnell’s crabbiness to Davison’s vulnerability, he also echoed the classic series Doctors, becoming their avatar in one of the grandest of Doctor Who celebrations to date.

 (Photo by James Pardon/BBC Studios/BBC America)